-When you start to get rid of things from the drawers, closets and attics, you are going to be opening up more space in your home.
+When you start to get rid of stuff from the drawers, closets, and attics, you are going to be opening up more space in your home.
 There will be more room to move around.
 More importantly, you will be letting go of things you were holding onto.
 This will give freedom and will make it easier for you to breathe without the burdens of the past weighing you down.

 2. Minimalism allows for refocusing.

 When you have a lot of material things, your focus can be all over the place.
 You worry about working enough to pay for all of the stuff and you spend your time trying to look for or put away all of the stuff in your home.
 When the stuff is gone and the bills of the home are lessened, it becomes possible to focus time and energy on the important things such as the people around you and the things you are doing.